 My blog contains affiliate links- which means that if you click on a link and end up purchasing something, I’ll earn a small commission.
 You’ll never pay a penny more, and I can continue creating free content like this, so it’s a win-win!

 Images via John Maniscalco Architecture & In Trim Mouldings

 It’s all about those subtle details when it comes to a minimal and modern home, and one of my favorites is the millwork and molding.
 Instead of installing traditional baseboards in a contemporary home, there’s a modern alternative that’s making waves in the design industry, and I think you’re going to love it.

-It’s referred to as flush or recessed moulding, but it’s also known as many other names in the construction world, like shadow bead or reveal bead.
+It’s referred to as flush or recessed baseboards, but it’s also known as many other names in the construction world, like shadow bead or reveal bead.

 It’s the look of the drywall and molding sitting flush and separated by a perfect, linear gap.

-I’ve seen this type of moulding in high-end commercial buildings, but it’s slowing creeping into residential design, too.
-This barely-there moulding is the perfect complement to a simple color palette and contemporary furniture.
+I’ve seen this type of molding in high-end commercial buildings, but it’s slowing creeping into residential design, too.
+This barely-there molding is the perfect complement to a simple color palette and contemporary furniture.